OcelotBabou/Quartz/content/8-NPC/Gods/Ancients/Alache.md

 - [[Tenebrim]] [[Elves]], Favoured people.
 Alache views the Tenebrim Elves as the remnants of his influence in the world, favouring them discreetly from the shadows.
 - [[Lore Keepers]], A religious but elusive group rumored to possess the entire history of the gods in their archives.

-**Attitude towards Mortals**: Largely detached, with a subtle preference for the Lux Elves.
+**Attitude towards Mortals**: Largely detached, with a subtle preference for the Tenebrim Elves.

 ## Mythology and Worship